 Use Retinol to Stimulate Collagen Production

 According to Zeichner, retinol stimulates collagen and helps thicken the skin’s foundation, making fine lines and crepeyness less apparent.
 Retinol products can be used on any parts that look crepey, including hands, neck, elbows, and face.
-Because retinol-based products can cause the skin to flake, it's best to apply at nighttime.
+Because retinol-based products can cause the skin to flake, its best to apply a moisturizer over them.
+Retinol is known to (be sensitive to light) deactivate with sunlight, therefore, it's best to apply in the evening.
 Zeichner recommends looking for products that contain retinol to combat the crepe, like this one from Neutrogena, which not only helps reduce the appearance of fine lines, but will also help brighten your complexion.

 Consider Incorporating Elastin Stimulators to Your Routine